 Fans or pumps that are required to operate only for emergency fire-life-safety events (e.g., stairwell pressurization fans, elevator pressurization fans, fire pumps, etc.).

-C403.2.13.1 Heat rejection equipment.
-The requirements of this section apply to heat rejection equipment used in comfort cooling systems such as air-cooled condensers, open cooling towers, closed-circuit cooling towers, and evaporative condensers.

-Exception: Heat rejection devices included as an integral part of equipment listed in Tables C403.2.3(1) through C403.2.3(3).

-Heat rejection equipment shall have a minimum efficiency performance not less than values specified in Table C403.2.3(8).
-These requirements apply to all propeller, axial fan and centrifugal fan cooling towers.
-Table C403.2.3(8) specifies requirements for air-cooled condensers that are within rating conditions specified within the table.

-C403.2.13.1.1 Variable flow controls.
+C403.3.5.1.1 Variable flow controls.
 Cooling tower fans 7.5 hp and greater shall have control devices that vary flow by controlling the leaving fluid temperature or condenser temperature/pressure of the heat rejection device.

-C403.2.13.1.2 Limitation on centrifugal fan cooling towers.
+C403.3.5.1.2 Limitation on centrifugal fan cooling towers.
 Open cooling towers with a combined rated capacity of 1,100 gpm and greater at 95°F condenser water return, 85°F condenser water supply and 75°F outdoor wet-bulb temperature shall meet the energy efficiency requirement for axial fan open circuit cooling towers.

-C403.2.4 HVAC system controls.
-HVAC systems shall be provided with controls as defined in this section and shall be capable of and configured to implement all required control functions in this code.
+C403.4 Heating and cooling system controls (Mandatory).
+Each heating and cooling system shall be provided with controls in accordance with Sections C403.4.1 through C403.4.10 and shall be capable of and configured to implement all required control functions in this code.

-C403.2.4.1 Thermostatic controls.
+C403.4.1 Thermostatic controls (Mandatory).
 The supply of heating and cooling energy to each zone shall be controlled by individual thermostatic controls capable of responding to temperature within the zone.
 Controls in the same zone or in neighboring zones connected by openings larger than 10 percent of the floor area of either zone shall not allow for simultaneous heating and cooling.
 At a minimum, each floor of a building shall be considered as a separate zone.
 Controls on systems required to have economizers and serving single zones shall have multiple cooling stage capability and activate the economizer when appropriate as the first stage of cooling.
-See Section C403.3.1 for further economizer requirements.
+See Section C403.5 for further economizer requirements.
 Where humidification or dehumidification or both is provided, at least one humidity control device shall be provided for each humidity control system.

 Exceptions: